uadmin/uadmin-docs/api/network_functions.rst

 ------------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: bool
+    var RestrictSessionIP = false

 RestrictSessionIP is to block access of a user if their IP changes from their original IP during login.

-Type:

-.. code-block:: go

-    bool

 To assign a value within an application, visit `Restrict Session IP`_ page for an example.